 - Attire, clothing, dress code: Don’t wear the same colored top as the background.

 New Zealand Passport Photo and Visa Photo Requirements, Rules, Guidelines, and specifications

-As you have seen, there are quite a few specifications which go into taking a passport or visa photo.
+As you have seen, there are quite a few specifications that go into taking a passport or visa photo.
 To aid you with even more knowledge on the subject, we have gathered a comprehensive list of further details to follow before snapping away your pictures:

 - Lighting is crucial to whether a photo is accepted or rejected.
-An underexposed, overexposed or shadow filled picture is almost a guaranteed no-no.
+An underexposed, overexposed or shadow-filled picture is almost a guaranteed no-no.

 - There needs to be a sharp contrast with the background and your head.